rojarsmith/bitdove-hawkbit/docs/content/apis/dmf_api.md

 ### DOWNLOAD_AND_INSTALL or DOWNLOAD

-Message sent by hawkBit to initialize an update or download task.
+Message sent by Bitdove to initialize an update or download task.
 Note: in case of a maintenance window configured but not yet active the message will have the topic _DOWNLOAD_ instead of _DOWNLOAD_AND_INSTALL_.

 Header  | Description                      | Type                                | Mandatory
 ------- | -------------------------------- | ----------------------------------- | -------------------------------------------------------------